aaivu/aaivu-dialogue-policy-optimization/README.md

 ### Experiment 01 : To compare our approach with a baseline

 The experiment 01 is run to measure the performance of Self-play approach against a baseline model.
-So We have run the experiment with and without Self-Play as well as with and without Reward based smpling.
+Consequently, we have run the experiment with and without Self-Play, as well as with and without Reward based sampling.

-The experiment is run varying number of training samples.
+The experiment is run, varying a number of training samples.
 To setup a minimum and maximum number of samples edit user_goal_hendler.py

-Also the configuration file for running experiment 01 is config.json
+Further, the configuration file for running experiment 01 is config.json

 To run the experiment